Landed Your First Role in PR? Advice for Beginners.

 - Feedback and updates are really important.

-- Always be honest with everything - even if you make a mistake, just hold your hands up.
+- Always be honest - if you make a mistake, own it.

 - Give carefully considered advice, and don't be afraid to say "I don't know, but I will find out".

 - Go beyond your role: think about your client and what they might need.
 Little touches will go a long way.